fernandapedley/estimating-unmet-adhd-demand/docs/methodology.md

 First, trends in ADHD prevalence, waiting-list activity and referrals were examined over time.
 The analysis then explored differences between age groups to identify where growth and service pressure appeared to be concentrated.

 Finally, a simple waiting-list-to-prevalence ratio was developed to explore the relationship between recorded ADHD prevalence and waiting-list activity.

-While this was not intended to measure unmet need directly, it provided a useful way of identifying areas where service pressure may be greatest.
+While this was not intended to measure unmet need directly, it provided a useful way of identifying areas where service pressure may be greatest and helped support comparison between age groups.

 Visualisations were created using Matplotlib to support interpretation of the findings.